sjwines/hourofai/forest/forest2.md

 In real-world operations, RWS teams utilize a support ship as both the launch/recovery point and the data handoff hub.

 Your ship sprite fills that role: it’s the safe place your drone returns to, offloads “payload/data,” and resets for the next task.

+## {3.
+Set the Scene}
+- :binoculars: Look at your project in the game window!
+Your drone should move in the direction you press the arrow keys.

+---

+_Can you remember which lines of code create each action?_

+---

+~hint My game doesn't work ⚠️

+---

+If your code isn't working and you can't figure out why, click
+<br/>"Replace my code"<br/>
+to replace the blocks in your workspace with new starter code. hint~

 ## {4.
 Creating the Data Sprite}
 **Create Your Data Sprite**